Self-care tips for nonprofit leaders during a pandemic

 #2: Practice mental distancing.

 The public health advice is to social distance, but we also need to mentally distance from news and discussion about the virus.
 You simply can’t obsess about every news report or the worst possible outcomes.
 I put myself on a news diet by only consuming one hour of news a day to be informed enough to keep my family safe.
 It is also important to practice information hygiene and consume news from trusted sources, especially medical information.
-Here’s some more tips on how to practice mental distancing.
+Here’s some more tips on how to practice mental distancing and self-care.

 #3: Socialize at a distance.